Privacy FAQs for people with claims and their representatives

 Treatment received outside Ontario

-If you received treatment while outside the province of Ontario, we may ask you to sign a medical records waiver to assist us in obtaining this information.
+If you received treatment while outside of Ontario, we may ask you to sign a medical records waiver to assist us in obtaining this information.

 For more information call us at: